Michael-Burke/basic-linux-training/README.md

 Once you have the above, create a folder in which you can create and practice in and open a terminal in that working directory.

 ### Git Clone
-For the excercises, it will be helpful to have access to the files and documentation.
+For the Exercises, it will be helpful to have access to the files and documentation.
 This can be pulled locally with:
 `git clone https://github.com/Michael-Burke/basic-linux-training.git`

 This will create a file duplicate of all the training materials.